 The downside is that you also keep your federal interest rate—and it may even go up.
 Interest rates for Direct Consolidation Loans are set based on the weighted average of interest rates across all your loans, rounded up to the nearest eighth of a percent.

 Every lender’s criteria will be slightly different, but you can get a ballpark idea of how much you could save by plugging your loan info into an online refinancing calculator.
-Ours is here, if you’d like to compare rates from several different lenders at the same time.
+Ours is here, if you’d like to compare rates from several different lenders at the same time as a starting point.

-Once you pick a lender, they’ll handle all the communication with Great Lakes to refinance your loan.
+Once you pick a lender, they’ll handle all the communication with Great Lakes to take over your loan.
+However, it's important to continue making payments to Great Lakes until you have verified that your balance with them has been zeroed out.

 There are plenty of lenders out there—and you could go on a research binge to find a great one.
 But you don’t have to, because we’ve already dug into this question.